nstory/bpd_swat_reports/README.md

 The final tabluarized data is available here: **[tables/new_school_report_metadata.csv](tables/new_school_report_metadata.csv)**.

 ## Next Steps
-1. create workflows for data entry of additional fields from the "new school" reports: People Involved, Forced User By Police, etc.
+1. create workflows for data entry of additional fields from the "new school" reports: People Involved, Forced Used By Police, etc.
 2. add newer SWAT reports (2015 onwards) when those are released
-3. create workflows for data entry of reports from 2012 and before in "old school" format
+3. create workflows for data entry of "old school" reports from 2012 and before

 ## External Links
 - [zooniverse_upload_pdf.rb](https://github.com/nstory/wokewindows/blob/master/scripts/zooniverse_upload_pdf.rb)